avaframe/AvaFrame/docs/glossary.rst

     runout angle
     runout length
     runout point
-        Runout lengths and angles are intricately linked to the :term:`alpha` point, utilizing the :term:`projection` to the :term:`thalweg`.
-In the same manner as :term:`travel` lengths, run out lengths are measured as horizontally projected lengths along the :term:`thalweg`, from the uppermost point of the :term:`release area` to furthest reach of the runout area.
+        Runout lengths and angles are intricately linked to the :term:`alpha point`, utilizing the :term:`projection` to the :term:`thalweg`.
+In the same manner as :term:`travel length`, run out lengths are measured as horizontally projected lengths along the :term:`thalweg`, from the uppermost point of the :term:`release area` to furthest reach of the runout area.
 The runout may refer to visible deposition (associated to dense